Quantum broadcast channels: Preliminaries

 An ensemble of quantum states $\{\rho_x^B,p(x)\}$ can be represented in a similar way with a block diagonal \emph{classical-quantum (cq) state}

-Wherever possible, we will adopt the more compact direct sum notation $\bigoplus$ for describing cq states, with the understanding that the labels of the blocks correspond to states of an additional classical system.
+Wherever possible, we will adopt this more compact direct sum notation for describing cq states, with the understanding that the labels of the blocks correspond to states of an additional classical system.